ismo-karkkainen/terrain/README.md

 ...
 ```

+## examples/simplecolormap

+Takes color map name and outputs an array containing arrays of threshold
+followed by 1 or 3 color component values depending on map name.

+Run the script without arguments to display brief help.

-## vertexfield
+## heightfield2model

-Takes a height field and produces an array of XYZ vertices and triangles as
+Takes a height field and produces an array of XYZ vertices and triangle strips
-indexes to the array.
+as indexes to the array.

 ```
 ---
-vertexfield_io:
+heightfield2model_io:
   namespace: io
   types:
-    VertexFieldIn:
-      map:
+    HeightField2ModelIn:
+      heightfield:
         description: Input height field.
-        format: [ ContainerStdVector, StdVector, Float ]
+        format: [ ContainerStdVectorEqSize, StdVector, Float ]
       width:
         description: |
           Length in units of the StdVector for coordinates, in [0.0, width].